-Ferry – Ferry boats travel from port of Oropos to Eretria every half an hour.
-Upon debarkation, you will need an additional means of transport to reach your destination.
+Ferry – Ferry boats travel from the port of Oropos to Eretria every half an hour.
+Upon debarkation, you will need additional means of transport to reach your destination.

 Intercity buses – You need to know in advance where and at what time a suitable bus stops.
 Buses from Athens to Chalkida (20 km from Eretria) depart every half an hour.
 After getting off a bus, you will need to use additional transport to get to your destination.